Law - Political Science - Administration

 Know-how and skills

-The holder of the Master's degree in Notarial Law from the University of Montpellier can carry out the following activities:
+Holders of a Master's degree in Notarial Law from the University of Montpellier can perform the following activities:

-- he/she prepares deeds relating to matrimonial regimes, successions and real estate transactions.
+- They prepare deeds relating to matrimonial property regimes, inheritance, and real estate transactions.

-- He/she receives clients for the signing of deeds.
+- They receive clients for the signing of deeds.

-- He/she assesses the civil and tax consequences of financial operations on clients' assets and optimizes these consequences.
+- They assess the civil and tax consequences of financial transactions on clients' assets and optimize these consequences.

-- He/she prepares the legal aspect of real estate development and marketing operations.
+- prepares the legal aspects of real estate development and marketing transactions.

-- verifies the rights and powers of owners over property (to ensure that they have the right to rent or sell it).
+- verifies the rights and powers of owners over properties (to ensure that they have the right to rent or sell them).

-- manages a notary's business (managing staff, suppliers, expenses and accounts).
+- manages a notary business (managing staff, suppliers, expenses, and accounting).

 Read more